A Private Venus

 A Private Venus (Venere privata) is a 1966 detective novel by the Italian writer Giorgio Scerbanenco.
 It tells the story of how the former doctor Duca Lamberti is assigned to treat the alcoholic son of a millionaire, and begins to unveil the secrets surrounding the death of a young woman in the affluent world of Milan.
 It was the first in a series of four novels about Dr. Duca Lamberti.
 An English translation by Howard Curtis was published in 2012.

-The book was the basis for the 1970 film Safety Catch directed by Yves Boisset.
+The book was the basis for the film Cran d'arrêt (1970) directed by Yves Boisset.

 Reception

 Kirkus Reviews wrote in 2014 that "the first volume in Scerbanenco’s Milano Quartet is a blast from the past, a sleek, stripped-down reminder of the fast, brutal days of Continental noir".